Parallel Order-Based Core Maintenance in Dynamic Graphs: Preliminaries

 \subsection{Atomic Primitive and Lock}

-The compare-and-swap atomic primitive \texttt{CAS}$(x, a, b)$ takes a variable (location) $x$, an old value $a$, and a new value $b$.
+The compare-and-swap atomic primitive \texttt{CAS}$(x, a, b)$ takes a variable (location) $x$, an old value $a$ and a new value $b$.
 It checks the value of $x$, and if it equals $a$, it updates the variable to $b$ and returns \textit{true}; otherwise, it returns \textit{false} to indicate that updating failed.

+We use locks for synchronization in our parallel algorithms.
+In our experiments, we implemented two kinds of locks.
+One is the locks of OpenMP~\cite{mattson2019openmp}, \texttt{omp\_set\_lock} and \texttt{omp\_unset\_lock}, which is easy to use, but the overhead is high.
+In this paper, we use the compare-and-swap primitive (\texttt{CAS})~\cite{herlihy2020art}.
+We assume that the locks are weakly fair, and it guarantees that the threads are eventually executed if the condition is satisfied.

-In this work, we use locks for synchronization in our parallel algorithms.
-The lock operations can be implemented by \texttt{CAS} which is available in most modern architectures.
-Using the variable $x$ as a lock, the \texttt{CAS} will repeatedly check $x$, and set $x$ from \texttt{false} to \texttt{true} if $x$ is \texttt{false}.
+The \texttt{Lock} can be implemented by the atomic primitive \texttt{CAS}.
+Given variable $x$ as a lock, the \texttt{CAS} will repeatedly check $x$, and set $x$ from \texttt{false} to \texttt{true} if $x$ is \texttt{false}.
+One worker will busy-wait on lock $x$ without suspension until another worker releases the lock.

-We implement a condition-lock as in Algorithm \ref{alg:lockwith}.
-The {condition} $c$ is checked before and after the \texttt{CAS} lock (lines 1 and 3).
-It is possible that other workers may update the condition $c$ simultaneously.
-If $c$ is changed to \texttt{false} after locking $x$, $x$ will be unlocked and then return \texttt{false} immediately (line 4).
-Such a conditional \texttt{Lock} can atomically lock $x$ by satisfying $c$ and thus can avoid blocking on a locked $x$ that does not satisfy the condition $c$.
+Additionally, we use the conditional lock as in Algorithm \ref{alg:lockwith}.
+The {condition} $c$ is checked before and after the \texttt{CAS} primitive (lines 1 and 3).
+It is possible that other workers may update the condition $c$ concurrently.
+If $c$ is changed to \texttt{false} after locking $x$, variable $x$ will be unlocked and then return \texttt{false} immediately (line 4).
+The conditional \texttt{Lock} can atomically lock $x$ by satisfying condition $c$, thus avoiding blocking on a locked $x$ that does not satisfy $c$.